Skip to main content

 Frequently Asked Questions

-BANK OF CAMILLA has a Bank Health Score of D (38/100).
+Bank of Camilla has a Bank Health Score of D (38/100), placing it showing signs of financial stress.
 It holds a Tier 1 capital ratio of 0.00%, which is below the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-BANK OF CAMILLA holds $177M in total assets and $139M in total deposits.
-It is located in CAMILLA, GEORGIA (FDIC Certificate #17190).
+Bank of Camilla holds $177M in total assets and $139M in total deposits.
+It is headquartered in Camilla, Georgia (FDIC Certificate #17190).

-BANK OF CAMILLA has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
-The nonperforming loan ratio is 3.93%, and the return on assets is 1.19%.
+Bank of Camilla has a Tier 1 capital ratio of 0.00%, classifying it as "Critically Undercapitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 3.93%, and the return on assets is 1.19%.

 Yes.
-BANK OF CAMILLA is FDIC-insured (Certificate #17190).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Bank of Camilla is FDIC-insured (Certificate #17190).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: